Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 Then turn back or continue to Chittaway Bay...

-If your kids are too small to cycle 12 km, then head to Saltwater Creek Reserve and turn back.
+If your kids are too small to cycle 12 km, head to Saltwater Creek Reserve and turn back.

 This playground is located 4 km from The Entrance.
 You can’t miss the park because the cycling trail goes right through it.
-And if you don’t see the playground your kids will, believe me.

 Between The Entrance and Saltwater Creek Reserve is the most enjoyable section of the bike path for families...